Conquer your student debt. Refinance now.

 Shopping can be super-addictive, especially as we are more exposed than ever to exactly what we want, often when we’re feeling most vulnerable.
 We see ads targeted directly toward us while we’re scrolling through all our friends’ selfies and photos with the brand-new backpack they bought for their expensive trip to Europe, and we get marketing emails every day.
 It’s even tougher to resist when you’re a member of a “free” shipping service like Amazon Prime: Prime members spend an average of $1,300 on their site each year, while non-Prime members spend about $700.

 But even the most die-hard shopper can quit.
-If you find yourself constantly regretting purchases, try these methods of reining in your spending and refocus your finances to pay off your loans faster.
+If you find yourself constantly regretting purchases, try these methods of reigning in your spending and refocus your finances to pay off your loans faster.

 Identify your problem